 The Bradford factor is a formula used by some HR departments to calculate the impact of employees' absences on the organisation.
 It is based on the theory that short, frequent, unplanned absences are more disruptive to organisations than longer absences.
 Some employers choose to set thresholds at which Bradford factor scores are deemed to be problematic and require interventions.

 Employees with disabilities can be adversely affected by such processes and it is therefore important that managers make sure there are safeguards in place to protect employees with medical conditions - such as cancer or mental health conditions - that may cause irregular absence patterns because of hospital appointments.

 Employers must make sure that their absence policies do not discriminate against employees with disabilities.
 For example, it is possible to split Bradford scores and have one for disability related time off and another for other illnesses.

-Flowchart

-The flowchart below summarises for both SLTs and their managers the steps that can be taken when an SLT discloses a disability.
-It is important to note that some people may disclose in one setting, but not another - for example, a student may disclose to their university, but not want to disclose for placement - and this is a personal choice.
+Flowchart - disclosing a disability and accessing reasonable adjustments student may disclose to their university, but not want to disclose for placement - and this is a personal choice.

-Disclosing a disability and accessing reasonable adjustments
+The flowchart summarises for both SLTs and their managers the steps that can be taken when an SLT discloses a disability.

+It is important to note that some people may disclose in one setting, but not another - for example, a